Career Descriptions for the Biggest Roles in Advertising

 A CD generally gets the glory when a campaign is a success and takes the blame when it's a failure.

-The Account Executive (also know as an AE) in an advertising agency is often referred to as the "middle man" between the client and the creative department.
-This is quite the understatement, as a great account executive is the glue that holds the entire project together.
+The Account Executive (also known as an AE) in an advertising agency is often referred to as the "middle man" between the client and the creative department.
+It is quite the understatement, as a great account executive is the glue that holds the entire project together.

 From the time a client initiates a request from the ad agency, up until that campaign is live and the results are being collated, the account executive facilitates the exchange of information between the agency and the client.